Pablo Picasso

 Picasso used these symbolism techniques and has some key features of ‘Turn of the Century’ Artwork in his painting the Old Guitarist.

-he makes use of El Greco's elongated forms and hallucinatory space, but he employs these elements to express a feeling peculiar to his time-solidarity with distressed, famished, oppressed humanity.
+- As he depicts his state of mind rather than just his physical being via his use of colour, the way he portrays his subject for example he makes use of El Greco's elongated forms and hallucinatory space, but he employs these elements to express a feeling peculiar to his time-solidarity with distressed, famished, oppressed humanity.

 - Uses vivid unrealistic colour to express feelings and emotions